SergiyKochenko/pp5-house-stock-ecommerce/README.md

 ### Code

-The structure and the code of the project was based on two walkthroughs by the Code Institute:
+The structure and the code of the project was based on Boutique Ado by the Code Institute.

-- Hello Django - I created CRUD functionalities based on the examples of this walkthrough.
-- From I think  therefore I blog -  I borrowed confirmation messages code and also followed the site deployment steps outlined here.

-Date picker field and minimum date validator learned from [here](https://gist.github.com/stasyao/99376eb0cf0ad3599f9737c421b5210e#part_4).

 [Official Django Documentation](https://docs.djangoproject.com/en/4.1/ref/) was researched for code expressions  and code functionalities.
 Django [choices fields](https://docs.djangoproject.com/en/4.1/ref/models/fields/).